eduardofilo/RG350_adam_image/README.md

 A: I'm sorry.
 At the moment only the flashing method is available.
 In the past with another image, I published an OPK to make the update, but give me many problems because user tweaks made it difficult to apply the patches.
 You can use [Py Backup](https://github.com/eduardofilo/RG350_py_backup#usage) to transfer savestates and configurations between old and new installations.

+**Q: Is there a battery level indicator?**

+A: Since version v1.1, SimpleMenu shows battery level on some themes (0A and SimUI).
+You have also battery level when running RetroArch and entering in the menu (`Power` or `Select + X`).
+At last, you can exit to GMenu2X from SimpleMenu changing `Default launcher` option to `no` and then selecting `Session: quit`.

 ## Telegram channel for updates

 Join this Telegram channel to get update notifications: https://t.me/adam_image